hellerve/ptolemy/README.md

 each other, joined by forgetful functions in the one direction and information-adding functions in the other.
 Pretty darn clever.

+* [Model, View, Controller](http://heim.ifi.uio.no/~trygver/1979/mvc-2/1979-12-MVC.pdf) by **Trygve M. H. Reenskaug** (1979)

+Another one of those papers that was incredibly insightful and solved a problem we still face today, very cleanly.
+It's incredibly short, more of a personal note than a paper, but it cleanly sets boundaries between components.

 ## Recreational

 ### Papers